gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 Can create multiple networks in auto or custom mode:

 1. Auto: makes on subnet in each region using per-defined IP range.
-Can add more subnets manualy.
+Can add more subnets manually.
 2. Custom: make the subnets yourself.

 Projects start with a default auto mode network with IPv4 firewall rules in place, but no IPv6 rules.